deimors/UnityDependencyInjection/README.md

 }
 ```

 Note that the `_currentCount` state of the model isn't exposed publicly; this is intentional.
-Instead, any other class interested in the state of the model needs to observe the `Incremented` events.
+Instead, any other class interested in the state of the model needs to observe the `Incremented` events, thereby allowing the data model to change without affecting the dependents of this model.

+# The Presentation Layer

+The presentation layer is the closest to the user, and is concerned with handling user input and output.
+In this system, the presentation layer is comprised both of content defined in the Unity editor and scripts which form the "glue" between Unity and the Model layer (ie: _Presenters_).

 ## Increment Button